A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Time control buttons are also displayed on the bottom panel - you can speed up, slow down and stop the passage of time.

 As you can see, the program is quite easy to learn, the interface is intuitive, and its functionality is more than sufficient even for experienced observers.
-In addition, the program is designed for almost all operating systems - there are versions for Windows, Linux and Mac OS.
+In addition, the program is developed for almost all operating systems - there are versions for Windows, Linux and Mac OS.

 There is also a paid version for the Android platform for mobile devices (smartphones and tablets).